Tips for a Successful First Hike in the Great Smoky Mountains

 Middle Prong Trail 8.3 miles

-For more information about hiking in the National Park, check out the link below.
+Get more information about hiking in the National Park.

 2. Pack for the occasion.